MicrosoftDocs/learn/learn-pr/azure/structure-bicep-code-collaboration/includes/5-document-code-comments-metadata.md

 ::: code language="bicep" source="code/5-descriptions.bicep" highlight="1, 4, 7" :::

 When someone uses the Visual Studio Code extension for Bicep, descriptions are shown whenever anyone hovers over a symbolic name.
+Also, when someone uses your Bicep file as a module, they'll see the descriptions you apply to your parameters.

 ## Add descriptions to resources